 of spines; large, smooth, fixed spines and small, hairlike spines called glochids that easily

-penetrate skin and detach from the plant.
+penetrate the skin and detach from the plant.
 Many types of prickly pears grow into dense,

 tangled structures.